SensoftInc/spidar-sdk/docs/nic_power.rst

 ----------------------
 (Status Code: 4013)

-GPR Type Not Supported is returned when the connected GPR device is not supported in SPIDAR OEM mode
+GPR Type Not Supported is returned when the connected GPR device is not supported in SPIDAR SDK mode

 GPR No Receiver Detected
 ------------------------